đŸ”´Congress Drops New Epstein Files and Trump Drops New Bombs on Venezuela Terrorists 2025-09-03 18:11

 They're a beacon, a shining model for the rest of the world to follow.

-So you want that.
+Okay, so you want that.

-So in other words, the model you want to follow is the same model that all people who lived under that rule, the Cubans, the exiles, oppose, reject.
+So, in other words, the model you want to follow is the same model that all people who lived under that rule, the Cubans, the exiles, oppose, reject.

 And it's the model that I reject because of the fascism.